 Finally, look at the tires.
-Bus tires are expensive, although they can do what is called retreading/recapping.
+Bus tires are expensive.
+Though, you can retread/recap them to save money.
 This is where just the tread is replaced, but not the whole tire.
-Generally, this shouldn’t be done on the front tires, as the torsion of turning can rip the retreads off.
+This should only be done two or three times before the entire tire needs replacing.
+Don’t retread front tires at all, however, as the torsion of turning can rip the retreads off.

-Sometimes you can haggle a price down if the tires are poor, but I would never turn down a good drivetrain because of bad tires.
-Tires can be replaced, but an engine overhaul is a pricey little endeavor.
+Sometimes you can haggle a price down if the tires are in poor condition.
+However, I would never turn down a good drivetrain because of bad tires.
+Tires can be replaced, but an engine overhaul is a pricey endeavor.

-On the reverse side, good tires may be worth paying a little extra for a bus, even if it seems a little much.
-A new tire is anywhere from $400-600, and retreads run about $250 per tire, so an extra thousand or so to not have to hassle is a bargain.
+Conversely, good tires may be worth paying a little extra for a bus, even if it seems a little much.
+A new tire is anywhere from $400-600, and retreads run about $250 per tire, so an extra thousand or so is still a bargain.

 Obviously, I am particular about drivetrains and their importance in skoolies.

-Another thing to think about is front engine versus rear engine.
+Another thing to think about is front-engine versus rear-engine buses.

-Rear engine buses can be slow on hills, eliminate the possibility of a back door, and have been known to catch fire in certain makes/models.
-However, a rear engine also has more room up front and easier access onto the bus, better driver visibility, less weight (as most buses are also rear wheel drive, so no need for a long drive shaft), more power, better center of gravity/stability, significant noise reduction, and less heat for the driver (as he/she is not sitting behind a giant engine).
+Rear-engine buses can be slow on hills.
+They also eliminate the possibility of a back door.
+Some have even caught fire in certain makes/models.
+However, a rear engine also has more room up front and easier access onto the bus, better driver visibility, less weight (as most buses are also rear-wheel drive, so no need for a long drive shaft), more power, a better center of gravity/stability, significant noise reduction, and less heat for the driver (as he/she is not sitting behind a giant engine).

-The general consensus, and the guidance we received from our diesel mechanic (although others will certainly disagree), is that the DT motors are the most dependable/longest lasting, CAT engines can be awesome but are super expensive to work on, Cummins engines reliable are under-powered, and the T-series breaks down all the time.
+The general consensus, and the guidance given to us (although others will certainly disagree), is that the DT motors are the most dependable/longest lasting.
+CAT engines can be awesome but are super expensive to work on.
+Cummins engines are reliable but underpowered.
+And the T-series breaks down all the time.